chicio/chicio.github.io/_posts/2019-05-08-intersection-observer.md

 * a callback, that is the function called when an object become visible given the current configuration
 * a configuration options, that let the developer customize how the Intersection Observer calculate the intersection with the viewport

-After the cretion of the `IntersectionObserver` object I attached it to the DOM elements I want to observe by calling its `observer(element)` method on the document [`Element`](https://developer.mozilla.org/en-US/docs/Web/API/Element "document element") objects selected using [querySelectorAll](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll "document querySelectorAll") method with the `selector` received as parameter.
+After the creation of the `IntersectionObserver` object I attached it to the DOM elements I want to observe by calling its `observer(element)` method on the document [`Element`](https://developer.mozilla.org/en-US/docs/Web/API/Element "document element") objects selected using [querySelectorAll](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll "document querySelectorAll") method with the `selector` received as parameter.

 ```javascript